$\mathbb{Q}$-Fano threefolds and Laurent inversion: Preliminaries

 \begin{crt} Assume a rigid MMLP $f$ is mirror to a $\QQ$-Fano threefold $X$ and let $(p_n)_{n\geq 0}$ be their common period sequence.
 Then $X$ is of Fano index $r$ iff $p_k=0$ for all $k\not\equiv 0 (\textup{mod } r)$. \end{crt}

-In other words, periodical zeroes in the period sequence of such an $f$ suggests that a corresponding $\QQ$-Fano built via Laurent inverting $f$ does not belong to Table \ref{tab1}.
-After discarding high Fano index cases, we indeed obtain 54 period sequences which can be found in Table \ref{tab1}.
-Note that some of these appear to have a periodicity of zeroes, however this is purely because we chose to showcase only the first 10 terms of their period sequence.
+In other words, periodic zeroes in the period sequence of such an $f$ suggests that a corresponding $\QQ$-Fano built via Laurent inverting $f$ does not belong to Table \ref{tab1}.
+After discarding high Fano index cases, we finally obtain 54 period sequences which can be found in Table \ref{tab1}.
+Note that some of these appear to have a periodicity of zeroes, however this disappears if we compute more than 10 terms of its period sequence.